This section contains the following key information:

 In a study reported in 2006, researchers observed the effects of PJ on PSA values in prostate cancer patients (N = 48) who had rising PSA levels following treatment with surgery or radiation therapy.
 The study participants drank 8 ounces of PJ daily (570 mg/day total polyphenol gallic acid equivalents) for up to 33 months.
 Drinking PJ was associated with statistically significant increases in PSA doubling time (PSADT).
 After 33 months of follow-up, the median PSADT increased from 11.5 months to 28.7 months (P < .001).
 In addition, LNCaP cells were treated in vitro with the subjects’ serum before and after the PJ intervention.
 Results of the in vitro experiments showed a decrease in cell growth and an increase in apoptosis following PJ treatment.

 A phase II study evaluated 1-g and 3-g doses of pomegranate extract in 104 men with rising PSA values following initial therapy for localized prostate cancer.
-The study reported that pomegranate extract was associated with a greater than 6-month increase in PSA doubling time in both treatment arms, without adverse effects.Current Clinical Trials
+The study reported that pomegranate extract was associated with an increase of at least 6 months in PSA doubling time in both treatment arms, without adverse effects.Current Clinical Trials

 Check NCI’s list of cancer clinical trials for CAM clinical trials on pomegranate-extract pill for prostate cancer, pomegranate juice for prostate cancer, and pomegranate liquid extract for prostate cancer that are actively enrolling patients.